 Located just south of the equator, January tends to be the warmest and wettest month in Peru.
 There are three distinct climate zones:

-• The Andean zone or highlands: This area is wetter in January and temperatures range depending on your altitude.
+• The Andean zone or highlands: This area is wetter in January, and temperatures range depending on your altitude.
 This region includes Huaraz, Machu Picchu, Cusco, and Lake Titicaca.
-If visiting the Cusco region, you’ll experience highs around 66°F (19°C) and lows around 45°F (7°C). with periods of light to heavy rains.
-However, the clouds and moisture during this time of year should not deter you from visiting—the flora and fauna will be abundant and there are always breaks in the showers, as pictured above.
+If visiting the Cusco region, you'll experience highs around 66°F (19°C) and lows around 45°F (7°C), with periods of light to heavy rains.
+However, the clouds and moisture during this time of year should not deter you from visiting—the flora and fauna will be abundant, and there will always be breaks in the showers, as pictured above.

 • The large eastern area covered by the Amazon rainforest: This region is warm and humid year-round, with more rain this time of year.
-This region includes Iquitos, Tarapoto, Manu, and Puerto Maldonado.
-Iquitos tends to see highs around 88° F (31°C) and lows around 72° F (22°C).
-The tropical rains usually occur in the afternoon in the form of a downpour or thunderstorm.
+It includes Iquitos, Tarapoto, Manu, and Puerto Maldonado.
+Iquitos tends to see highs around 88°F (31°C) and lows around 72°F (22°C).
+Tropical rains usually occur in the afternoon in the form of a downpour or thunderstorm.

 Crowds & Costs

 Since January tends to be one of the wettest months to visit Machu Picchu and the Amazon region, travel during this time does offer the advantage of fewer visitors, greener scenery, and typically lower rates for flights and hotels.
-In general, the mountains and canyons are somewhat avoided by trekkers this time of year, so it is a good month to come if you're seeking solitude.
+In general, trekkers somewhat avoid the mountains and canyons this time of year, so it is a good month to come if you're seeking solitude.

 January, however, is one of the busiest and most expensive months along the coast.
 This is also the best time to find a lively atmosphere, full-service beach facilities, and outdoor festivals.